ucgmsim/IM_calculation/README.md

 ```

-To aggregate IMs accross realisations:
+To aggregate IMs across realisations:
+outputs a file per fault per IM that contains a row for each station and columns for each realisation.

 ```
 usage: im_agg.py [-h] runs_dir